Shortest Paths without a Map, but with an Entropic Regularizer: Derivation of Algorithm and Potential Function

-is the normal cone of $K$ at $x(t)$.
+is the normal cone of $K$ at $x(t)$, and the right-hand side in~\ref{eq:MD} indicates the set $\left\{f(t,x(t))-\mu\colon \mu\in N_K(x(t))\right\}$.
 Intuitively, \eqref{eq:MD} means that $x$ tries to move in direction $f(t,x(t))$, with the normal cone term $N_K(x(t))$ ensuring that $x(t)\in K$ can be maintained, and multiplication by the positive definite matrix $\nabla^2\Phi(x(t))$ corresponding to a distortion of the direction in which $x$ is moving.
+This corresponds to the continuous-time version of mirror descent.
+The left hand side of \eqref{eq:MD} is nothing but $\frac{d\nabla\Phi(x(t))}{dt}$.

 A benefit of the online mirror descent framework is that there exists a default potential function for its analysis, namely the Bregman divergence associated to $\Phi$, defined as

 for $x,y\in K$.
 Plugging in $x=x(t)$, the change of the Bregman divergence as a function of time is